EZ-Robotics/VEXcode-Tutorials/README.md

 # Example VEXcode Pro V5 Projects

+#### Disclaimer:  This is still in development and the links will change.
+This link will not, https://github.com/EZ-Robotics/VEXcode-Tutorials

 In this repository will be multiple example projects.
 Each project will attempt to show how to use a different aspect of code, from how to set a motor selectors to feedback controllers and autonomous selectors.

 ## Downloading VEXcode